 Saudi Arabia’s economy may expand 6 percent this year, the second-highest pace in the GCC after Kuwait, according to International Monetary Fund data.

 The sale received about $4 billion in bids, the people said.
-Citigroup Inc. (C), Credit Agricole SA, Deutsche Bank AG managed the sale, they said, with Credit Agricole also acting as a global coordinator.
+Citigroup Inc. (C:US), Credit Agricole SA, Deutsche Bank AG managed the sale, they said, with Credit Agricole also acting as a global coordinator.

 To contact the reporters on this story: Dana El Baltaji in Dubai at email@example.com; Alaa Shahine in Dubai at firstname.lastname@example.org